laiduy98/cose-19/report/report_backup.md

 df = df_covid[df_covid['language'] == 'en']
 ```

-## Change from JSON to a more convinient format
+## Transfering the JSON to Data Frame format
 The original data is collected in json format, where each file is a representation of an article.
 However, it is impossible to use
 python preprocessing libraries on json artciles.
 We solved this issue by transfering all data from json collection into Pandas Data Frame.